-- The requesting agency/institute prepares and sends to both the EPIET international-assignment-coordinator and the ECDC-coordinator(s) the Terms of Reference (TORs) for the assignment.
-The project opportunity form (Appendix 1) may be used as guidance to develop the TORs.
-A checklist for requesting agencies/institutes is provided in Appendix 2. - The responsible coordinator (international-assignment-coordinator, ECDCcoordinator, or chief EUPHEM coordinator depending on the type of the assignment), decides whether the proposed assignment is appropriate for fellows.
-If the request is planned to be send to both EPIET and EUPHEM, an agreement with chief EUPHEM coordinator will be obtained in advance.
-Criteria for fellows' participation include: - Public health importance and scientific interest - Training opportunities provided by the assignment - Political and security issues - Availability of financial support - Following acceptance, the requesting agency and the responsible coordinator review and finalise the TORs. - The responsible coordinator circulates the finalised TORs, with a clearly indicated deadline by which to apply, to: - all the EPIET/EAP/EUPHEM fellows to offer them the opportunity to apply for the assignment or simply inform them, - all respective training site supervisors, - all EPIET/EAP/EUPHEM scientific coordinators - the EPIET fellowship programme office
+- a.
+The requesting agency/institute prepares and sends the Terms of Reference (TORs) for the assignment to the responsible coordinator/s.
+As an initial step, the requesting agency/institute may use the project opportunity form (POF) (Appendix 1) to frame the type of assistance required.
+A checklist for requesting agencies/institutes is provided in Appendix 2. - b.
+The responsible coordinator/s, together with the other coordinators in the team, reviews the TORs and decides whether the proposed assignment is appropriate for fellows.
+Depending on the risk level of the assignment, the team may also seek additional clearance from ECDC International Relations and/or Legal Services prior to clearing the assignment for fellows. - c.
+Criteria to decide to offer opportunities to fellows include: - i) Public health importance and scientific interest - ii) Training opportunities provided by the assignment - iii) Political and security issues - iv) Availability of financial support - d.
+Assignments funded by the private sector must comply with the 'ECDC Compliance Officer for Conflicts of Interests' to avoid not only conflict-of-interest issues but also the possibility of "double funding". - e.
+Following acceptance of the assignment within the team, the requesting agency and the responsible coordinator/s finalise the TORs. - f.
+The responsible coordinator/s circulates the finalised TORs or POF, with a clearly indicated deadline by which to apply, to: - all the EPIET/EAP/EUPHEM fellows to offer them the opportunity to apply for the assignment or simply inform them, - ii) all respective Training Site supervisors to inform them of the request, - iii) all EPIET/EAP/EUPHEM scientific coordinators, and - iv) the Fellowship Programme Office (FPO)

-6. Administrative arrangements
+Administrative arrangements